What do you know about Transylvania?

 Thousands of years before Christ, the Tracians and afterwords the Dacians were the first recorded people to live in Transylvania.

-Their particular belief in immortality gave birth to a complex mythology that turned them into a famous, powerfull civilization, mentioned by Herodotus and other famous historians of the time.
+Their particular belief in immortality gave birth to a complex mythology that turned them into a famous, powerful civilization, mentioned by Herodotus and other famous historians of the time.

 Sarmizegetusa was the Dacian capital city, an icon of a developed ancient nation.
 The most enigmatic construction at the site is by far the large circular sanctuary.

-There are so many mysteries around the area famous for its legends about the energetic fields and the alledged hidden Dacic treasures so that it became a pilgrimage site for paranormal believers .
+There are so many mysteries around the area famous for its legends about the energetic fields and the alleged hidden Dacic treasures so that it became a pilgrimage site for paranormal believers .